Homemade dinner rolls don’t get any better than these Mexican Cheesy Rolls! Perfectly spicy and a great addition to any meal.

 I have a recipe for Cheese Garlic Rolls which are delicious.
 But sometimes I like to try to spice things up.
-And what better way to spice up a traditional cheese stuffed roll than to put a Mexican spin on it!
+And what better way to spice up a traditional cheese stuffed roll than to fuse it with jalapeno poppers?

 These Mexican Cheesy Rolls are perfect with any meal, and can be modified to meet your “heat” needs.
 If you like them spicier, add more peppers.
 If you don’t like as much spice, tone the peppers down.

 While these rolls are relatively easy to make, they are homemade and require yeast.
 If you’ve never baked with yeast before, don’t worry!
 I have lots of tips and tricks for you.

 For yeast to bloom, it needs warm water.
 Not HOT water, warm water.
 Ideally this would be about 95 degrees.

 PRO TIP: Yeast does expire.
 Expired yeast is the number one cause of bread not rising at all or rising poorly.
 The second reason is the water was too hot and killed the yeast.